zulip/zulip/docs/subsystems/markdown.md

 At a backend code level, these are controlled by the `message_realm` object and other arguments passed into `do_convert` (`sent_by_bot`, `translate_emoticons`, `mention_data`, etc.).
-Because `python-markdown` doesn't support directly passing arguments into the Markdown processor, our logic attaches these data to the Markdown processor object via e.g. `_md_engine.zulip_db_data`, and then individual Markdown rules can access the data from there.
+Because Python-Markdown doesn't support directly passing arguments into the Markdown processor, our logic attaches these data to the Markdown processor object via e.g. `_md_engine.zulip_db_data`, and then individual Markdown rules can access the data from there.